 The Foundation Year Applications

-Applications for The Foundation Year 2017-18 are now closed.
+Applications for The Foundation Year 2018-19 are now open.

-Applications for the Foundation Year 2017-18 are now closed.
-Applications for The Foundation Year 2018-19 will open in October 2017 and details of our next Open Days will be announced soon.
+Applications for The Foundation Year 2018-19 are now open and details of our next Open Days can be found here.

 How do I apply to The Foundation Year?

-Students applying from the boroughs of Newham or Tower Hamlets are exempt from the application fee.
-Please apply using the application form as normal, no fee will be collected on submission.
+Students applying who live or attend a school in the boroughs of Newham or Tower Hamlets are exempt from the application fee.
+Please apply using the application form as normal, no fee will be requested on submission.

 Following the application deadline students drop off their portfolios on the dates specified below, to be reviewed by our selection panel.
 A shortlist of applicants will then be invited for interview before places are offered.

 Shortlisted candidates will be invited to attend an interview.
-Interviews will be held on: Tuesday 28, Wednesday 29 and Thursday 30 March 2017.
+Interviews will be held on: Monday 26, Tuesday 27 and Wednesday 28 March 2018.
 Please note we are unable to interview candidates via Skype or over the telephone.
 We are unable to offer a place to any candidate who does not attend an interview on the above dates.

 Who can apply to The Foundation Year?